Choosing the Perfect Engagement Ring

 See the ring for yourself

-If you buy online, check the dealer’s Returns Policy.
-A few dealers offer their customers up to 30 day, ‘no-quibble’ returns.
+If you buy online, do check your seller’s returns policy.
 They may have showrooms or retail stores which you can visit to see the collection close up.

 Have a Plan B